List of The Vampire Diaries characters

 The Vampire Diaries is an American fantasy-drama television series which was first broadcast on The CW from 2009 to 2017, airing 171 episodes over 8 seasons.
-Kevin Williamson and Julie Plec adapted the TV series from L.J.
+Kevin Williamson and Julie Plec adapted the television series from L.J.
 Smith's novel series of the same name.
 Some of the characters appeared in the spin-off series, The Originals and Legacies.

 Main cast

 The following is a list of series regulars who have appeared in one or more of the series' eight seasons.
 The characters are listed in the order they were first credited in the series.